The Mark of Zorro chapter 27 Orders for arrest

 Now he watched carefully as news of his arrival was spread and certain caballeros hurried to the plaza to greet him and make him welcome.
 He noted those who appeared to be sincere, observed those who were in no particular haste to salute him, and noticed that several were absent.

 Business must receive his first attention, he told them, and he must hasten up to the presidio.
 After that he would gladly be the guest of any of them.
 He accepted an invitation, and ordered his driver to proceed.
-He was remembering Captain Ramón’s letter, and he had not seen Vega in the plaza.
+He was remembering Captain Ramón’s letter, and he had not seen Don in the plaza.

-Sergeant Gonzales and his men were away pursuing Señor Zorro, of course, and so Captain Ramón himself was awaiting his excellency at the presidio entrance, and saluted him gravely, and bowed low before him, and ordered the commander of the escort to take charge of the place and police it, stationing guards in honor of the governor.
+and his men were away pursuing Señor Zorro, of course, and so Captain Ramón himself was awaiting his excellency at the presidio entrance, and saluted him gravely, and bowed low before him, and ordered the commander of the escort to take charge of the place and police it, stationing guards in honor of the governor.

 He led his excellency to the private office, and the sat down.